PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 ```

-#### Leaflet
+### Leaflet
 _Leaflet_ is the leading open-source JavaScript library for interactive maps.
 It is a technology used by the company for maps in existing apps, and is also ideal for testing applications, since the library - including all of its features - is free to use, with no restrictions like monthly time or data limits for the map services. [@leafletOverview]

 Because Leaflet is open-source, a lot of additional libraries exist, some of which were used in the app and will be described in the following sections.

-#### React Leaflet
+### React Leaflet
 _React Leaflet_ is a node library that offers React components for Leaflet maps, making it easier to use in a React context.
 It is responsible for things such as providing hooks or rendering Leaflet layers by itself to avoid updating the DOM tree. [@reactLeafletIntro]

-React Leaflet does not replace Leaflet, but it is used in conjunction with it.
-While the application is written with React Leaflet where possible, in some cases, solutions involving the standard Leaflet have to be used to achieve a specific task.
+React Leaflet does not replace Leaflet but it is used in conjunction with it.
+While the application is written with React Leaflet where possible, in some cases solutions involving standard Leaflet have to be used to achieve a specific task.

-##### Setup
+#### Setup
 After installing the required dependencies _react, react-dom_ and _leaflet_, a simple map can be added to a React application by adding the following code:

 ```jsx